eProsima/Fast-DDS/examples/C++/DDS/Benchmark/README.txt

 To launch this test open two different consoles:

-In the first one launch: 'BenchMark publisher tcp' or 'BenchMark publisher udp' (or BenchMark.exe publisher on windows).
+In the first one launch: './DDSBenchmark publisher tcp' or './DDSBenchmark publisher udp' (or DDSBenchmark.exe publisher on windows).
-In the second one: 'BenchMark subscriber tcp' or 'BenchMark subscriber udp'
+In the second one: './DDSBenchmark subscriber tcp' or './DDSBenchmark subscriber udp'